InformationSystemsAgency/user-satisfaction-widget/README.md

 The widget's height is determined by its own width:

-1. If the iframe's content area is wider than 768px → height becomes 80px
+1. If the iframe's width is more than 768px → height becomes 80px
-2. If the iframe's content area is 768px or narrower → height becomes 126px
+2. If the iframe's width is 768px or less → height becomes 126px

 For example: